Amazon Ads Campaign Builder for KDP: A Complete Five-Campaign Portfolio in Five Minutes

 Powered by Vappingo

-The ACOS target mode choice at Step 2 is worth understanding properly because it determines every bid across all five campaigns.
+The objective choice at Step 2 is worth understanding properly because it determines every bid across all five campaigns.
+The wrong objective for your situation either burns budget chasing volume your book cannot convert, or sets bids so conservative the campaigns never spend at all.

-ACOS — Advertising Cost of Sales — is the percentage of revenue spent on ads.
-A 30% ACOS means thirty cents of every dollar earned from that ad click went on the ad itself.
-Your break-even ACOS is determined by your royalty margin: if you earn a 70% royalty on a $4.99 book, your royalty is approximately $3.49.
-Your break-even ACOS is 100% — meaning you can spend up to $3.49 in ads per sale before you are losing money.
-Most publishers assume break-even is much lower than it actually is, which leads to bids so conservative the campaigns never spend.
+ACoS — Advertising Cost of Sales — is the percentage of revenue spent on ads.
+A 30% ACoS means thirty cents of every dollar earned from that ad click went on the ad itself.
+Your break-even ACoS is determined by your royalty margin: if you earn a 70% royalty on a $4.99 Kindle book, your royalty per sale is approximately $3.49.
+Break-even is reached when your ad spend per sale equals your royalty — which for that book means roughly a 70% ACoS.
+For a paperback at 60% royalty after print costs, break-even comes in lower, typically around 49%.
+Most publishers assume their break-even ACoS is much lower than it actually is, which leads to bids so conservative the campaigns never get traction.

-Profitable mode is appropriate once organic ranking is established and the goal shifts to maintaining sales at a positive return.
-This mode sets bids more conservatively, which typically means lower spend, lower volume, and lower ACOS.
+Break-even / Profitable (around 60% ACoS) is appropriate once organic ranking is established and the goal shifts to maintaining sales at a positive return.
+This mode sets bids more conservatively, which typically means lower spend, lower volume, and lower ACoS.
 For a back catalogue title that has already found its organic position, profitable mode keeps ads contributing to sales without subsidising rank-building that is no longer necessary.

 The Bulk Upload CSV: Why It Matters

-The bulk upload CSV produced by the Campaign Builder creates all five campaigns simultaneously, with consistent naming, consistent bid structure, and consistent settings.
+The bulk upload CSV produced by the Campaign Builder creates all five campaigns simultaneously, with consistent naming, consistent bid structure, and consistent settings — formatted to Amazon’s exact Bulk Operations specification (Entity, Operation, Campaign ID, Match Type, and so on through to Product Targeting Expression, twenty-five columns in total).
 It also means every campaign is documented — if you need to rebuild after an account issue or launch a second book with a similar structure, the CSV is a template you can adapt rather than a process you have to repeat from scratch.

 Amazon’s bulk upload system accepts the CSV format directly.
 Go to Amazon Ads, click Bulk Operations, upload the file, and confirm.
 The campaigns are live within minutes.
 For a publisher launching a new book, this means a structured five-campaign portfolio is running before the launch window closes — which is when the launch velocity that A10 measures in the critical early weeks is most sensitive to ad-driven sales.